OUR HISTORY

 Meet the Trustees

-The Society is governed now as when it was established in 1783, which is a reminder of its history, endurance and robustness: A President chairs a Grand Committee of trustees.
+The Society is governed now as when it was established in 1783: a reminder of its history, endurance and resilience.
+Today, as then, a President chairs a Grand Committee of trustees.

 DONATE